 But even with the camera on the goal line and all the rule changes on top of that, there will be fouls; tactical ones, unintentional ones and, of course, intentional ones.
 This is a part of the sport.
 And there will always be fouls that the referee does not see or situations that he wrongly assesses.

-Sporting behaviour means fair behaviour.
+Sporting behavior means fair behavior.
 This is the player's task, not the referee's.

 Yours in football,